AndersDeath/diary2/000-current.md

 # 04 December - Monday - Berlin - 440 day of immigration

 Today we were in sparkasse and actually they opened an account to me.
 It's really good news.
 Also vivid band opened another account which is nice as well.
-I will go and pull some money to it because
+I will go and pull some money to it because I have to pay for the delivery.